thejessleigh/talks/python_talks/intro_logging/intro_to_logging.md

 ^ Proper file handling and level setting can help mitigate this problem, but there can be too much of a good thing.

+^ Your logging is excessive if it's significantly slowing down your processes or you can't find the information you need to in a reasonable amount of time.
+I know that's vague but logging really boils down to what's helpful for you.

+^ Re: noisy logs.
+Sometimes it's useless until it suddnely isn't.
+Leveling is important.
+When in doubt, put in the debug logs.

 ^ Log files can get big quick.
 They collect a lot of information, and especially with high volume apps this can get to be a problem.
 Compressing and archiving outdated log files will be necessary at some point, so make sure you start thinking about how to handle that situation early on.

 ---